 You can use the environment light to apply super realistic lighting effect to objects with physically-based materials - by adding an environment texture to every object in the scene.

-Now let's add a light object to an effect.
-We're going to use a directional light to create the appearance of real light shining onto the face of the person using the effect.
-In this effect in particular, we'll create the appearance of light shining from a flashlight.
+Now let's add a light to an effect.
+We're going to use a directional light to create the appearance of real light shining from a flashlight onto the face of the person using the effect.

 If you open the unfinished effect in the sample content folder, you'll see there's already a 3D object in the scene.
 It looks like a flashlight: